p-mckenzie/p-mckenzie.github.io/_posts/2018-3-12-Bachelor-finale.md

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  A descriptive analytics look at tweets sent during the Bachelor season 22 (Arie Luyendyk Jr.) finale and After the Final Rose. **PG-13 post, due to strong language contained in some tweets.**
+  A descriptive analytics look at twitter reactions to the Bachelor season 22 (Arie Luyendyk Jr.) finale and After the Final Rose. **PG-13 post, due to strong language contained in some tweets.**

 # (Optional) Link to an image that represents your blog post.